chit787/coolgisttest/README.md

 1. make sure you have correct access tokens in `src/test/respources/config.properties` file
 1. from your terminal where you executed sdkman command to install maven execute `cd <PROJECT_PATH> && mvn clean test` where `PROJECT_PATH` is the folder path on your directory where you have placed the project

+## 2. Docker Container

+*Please make sure you have docker desktop installed*

+1. Pull docker image from dockerhub and run using command `docker run chit786/gist-api-test:0.1`